 FOOTPATHS AND BRIDLEWAYS

 Are managed and maintained by West Sussex County Council as the relevant Rights of Way authority.
 Henfield Parish Council works closely with them to ensure free passage along these routes.
 Any problems should be reported to Henfield Parish Council.

 HENFIELD'S CAR PARKS

 There are two village centre car parks managed by Horsham District Council.
-Free to use with a 24 hours maximum stay restriction.
-Attendants regularly patrol them, and will issue fixed penalty tickets to vehicles not parked within designated parking spaces.
+Parking charges apply (disc purchase for 4 hours parking; cash, card or mobile phone payment for non-disc holders; annual parking permit).
+Attendants regularly patrol them, and will issue fixed penalty tickets to vehicles in breach of the regulations.
+Please see https://www.horsham.gov.uk/parking.